A Quantitative Geometric Approach to Neural-Network Smoothness: Elided background, derivations and proofs

-\paragraph{From 0-1 Cube to Norm-1 Cube} If we can transform the 0-1 cube in~\cref{eq:two_layer_obj} to a norm-1 cube, and formulate an equivalent optimization problem, then one can apply the SDP program in~\cref{eq:sdp_nm1} to compute an upper bound of FGL.
+Now let us show how we transform the 0-1 cube in~\cref{eq:two_layer_obj} to a norm-1 cube, and formulate an equivalent optimization problem.
+As a result, we can apply the SDP program in~\cref{eq:sdp_mnp1} to compute an upper bound of the $\ell_\infty$-FGL.

 Let $x_i = (t_i+1)/2$, where $t_i\in\{-1,1\}$.
 We have

 Let $OPT_1$ be the optimal value of

 Introduce another variable $\tau\in\{-1,1\}$, and let $OPT_2$ be the optimal value of